verrazzano/docs/content/en/docs/applications/kubernetes/wiring-metrics.md

 ---
-title: "Wiring for Metrics and Logs"
+title: "Gather Metrics and Collect Logs"
-description: "Learn about wiring for metrics and logs"
+description: "Learn about collecting metrics and logs"
 weight: 2
 draft: false
 ---

-Prometheus is used in Verrazzano to collect system performance metrics and applications deployed or managed by Verrazzano.
+Use Prometheus to collect system performance metrics and metrics for applications deployed or managed by Verrazzano.
 For information, see [Prometheus]({{< relref "/docs/observability/monitoring/metrics/configure/prometheus/prometheus.md" >}}).

-### Wiring for Metrics
+### Gather metrics
-The following is an example used by Prometheus to scape the metrics endpoint of the Hello Helidon Greet application.
+The following is an example of using Prometheus to scrape the metrics endpoint of the Hello Helidon Greet application.
 {{< clipboard >}}
 <div class="highlight">